-However, just a link to some legal agreement linked to at the bottom of the website isn't recommended!
+However, just placing a link to some legal agreement at the bottom of the website isn't recommended!

 If you place a notice before users take an action on your website, such as submitting a form, you're providing increased visibility of the legal agreements that your users must agree to:

 This is a classic example of the "I agree to" checkbox.